mckennapsean/dissertation/content/06-worksheet.md

 through the process of designing their own visualization system.
 Furthermore, we validated the effectiveness and use of these worksheets and the overall framework in the context of a graduate-level visualization course taught at the University of Utah [@mckenna2017a].
-For this evaluation, we surveyed the class and worked with 13 students who voluntarily utilized these design worksheets for their cumulative projects.
+For this external evaluation, we surveyed the class and worked with 13 students who voluntarily utilized these design worksheets for their cumulative projects.
 We conducted a series of interviews to garner additional open-ended feedback and suggestions that highlight the strengths and limitations of these worksheets as teaching materials.
-In this chapter, we present four worksheets, one for each design activity, with five concrete steps and guidance on each sheet, and we evaluated the effectiveness of these worksheets in a pedagogical setting.
+In this chapter, we present four worksheets, one for each design activity, with five concrete steps and guidance on each sheet, and we externally evaluated the effectiveness of the design activity framework and these worksheets in a pedagogical setting.